calagopus/website/web/docs/additional/troubleshooting.md

 **The agent host is attached and healthy but the host list in the create dialog stays empty.** Three things must all be true: a [template](../db-agent/templates.md) for the database type has been imported, the agent host is attached to the server's node or location, and the host's **Memory** and **Disk** budget still has room for the new instance.
 Raising the budget fixed the last report.
 Instances are created from the server's Databases page, not from the admin host page.

+**A game server suddenly loses its database connection with `database is write locked` (MySQL error `1040` / `08004`, Postgres `57P03`, or `-ERR database is write locked` on Redis).** A [database backup is being restored](../panel/features/server/databases.md#managed-databases) into that managed instance.
+A restore write locks the instance for its duration: new connections are refused and existing ones are dropped, so anything connected has to reconnect when it finishes.
+Wait for the restore to complete, then restart the game server.
+Exports and remote imports do not lock, so they are not the cause.

 **The database list doesn't update after adding one.** Refresh the page.

 ## OAuth and Integrations